NghiaNT3110/google_analytic_4/check_metric_query/readme.txt

-This is the folder save SQL files about metric queries check compare to GA4 Web
+This folder contains saved SQL files for metric queries to compare with GA4 Web data